Life Below Water

 In this sense, KFUPM is committed to preserving aquatic ecosystems throughout the campus and the country by actions, education, and research.

-Supporting Aquatic Ecosystems Through Education
+Supporting Aquatic Ecosystems Through Education and Action

 Maintaining a Local Ecosystem